-Trump to congratulate Clemson for its perfect season
+Lovin’ it: Trump fetes champion Clemson with burgers, fries

-WASHINGTON (AP) — President Donald Trump is paying tribute to Clemson for winning the national championship with a White House ceremony Monday evening.
+WASHINGTON (AP) — The scent of burgers, fries and victory wafted through the stately White House on Monday as President Donald Trump saluted college football’s Clemson Tigers for winning the national championship.

-Trump says the menu could include McDonalds, Wendy’s, Burger King as well as pizza.
-He says, “I would think that’s their favorite food.”
+Trump, a fast food lover, said he even paid for their meal himself because of the partial government shutdown.
+He did not disclose the tab.

-The visit by the Clemson football team will be its second since Trump has become president.
-The Tigers last visited in June 2017 after their championship run the previous season.
+“We ordered American fast food, paid for by me.
+Lots of hamburgers, lots of pizza,” Trump said after returning to the White House from a trip to New Orleans.
+“We have some very large people that like eating, so I think we’re going to have a little fun.”

 Most Read Nation & World Stories